tom-mi/okitty/README.md

 Web Frontend for [OwnTracks Recorder](https://github.com/owntracks/recorder).
 It uses the builtin [HTTP API of OwnTracks Recorder](https://github.com/owntracks/recorder/blob/master/API.md).

+## Installation

+* Extract the tarball
+* Adapt the config file `config.json` to your needs
+* Serve the content with a webserver

+## Configuration

+There are two options in `config.json`:

+* `apiUrl`: The url to the OwnTracks Recorder API, including the base path (`.../api/0`).
+* `authorizationType`: The login mechanism required for the API.
+Currently supported:
+** `NONE`: No login required.
+** `BASIC_AUTH`: Login via Basic Authentication.
+If specified, a login form will be displayed during initialization.

 ## Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).